Occlusal Splints Canley Heights

 Occlusal splints are removable appliances made to fit the upper or lower teeth to manage temporomandibular joint (TMJ) disorder, bruxism, and sleep apnoea.

-Your dentist at Canley Heights Dental Care will properly fit an occlusal splint for you to keep your jaw muscles in a relaxed position and prevent teeth grinding and clenching
+Your dentist Canley Heights will properly fit an occlusal splint for you to keep your jaw muscles in a relaxed position and prevent teeth grinding and clenching

 Bruxism, or teeth grinding, is a common condition that affects both adults and children.
 It occurs when a person grinds their teeth or clenches their jaws, usually during sleep.